bnoxb/condue/README.md

 The user can make reservations based on a set availability (hard-coded)
 The user can view a menu ( in a db that will be manually entered for now )
 The user can edit, remove and veiw their reservation
+There will be a third party API for showing weather to plan patio days

 ## Wireframes